 To evaluate the effect of late harvest on seed quality, seeds of the variety Tui were harvested at maturity or harvesting was delayed up to a maximum of four weeks.
 Fungicides were applied at maturity or post-maturity in some cases.
-Results are in Table 3
+Results are in Table 3.

-With seed harvest at plant maturity, all Plants sprayed with benomyl at 1 kg/ha treatments including the control had good seed quality, having a percentage germina-85 percent.
-As harvest was delayed, germination and emergence percentages decreased while seed infection increased, in
+With seed harvest at plant maturity, all treatments including the control had good seed quality, having a percentage germination in vitro and field emergence of at least 85 percent.
+As harvest was delayed, germination and emergence percentages decreased while seed infection increased, in treated and nontreated groups alike.